rene0/dcf77pi/README.md

   dcf77pi-analyze (default empty).
 The log file itself only stores the received bits, but not the decoded date and time.

+Depending on your operating system and distribution, you might need to copy config.json.sample to config.json (in the same directory) to get started.
+You might also want to check and update the provided configuration to match your setup.

+---

 The end of the minute is noted by the absence of high pulses.
 An absence of low pulses probably means that the transmitter is out of range.
 Any other situation will result in a logical read error.